rodriguezda/python-programming-104/README.md

 When in doubt, discuss any planned changes to the curriculum you’d like to make with your manager, your fellow instructors, or a Global team member.
 Chances are, someone else can learn from or be inspired by your improvements!

-## Contributors
-General Assembly’s course materials are developed in close collaboration with our global expert network.
-This guide could not have been possible without the contributions of the following current and former instructors, students and community members:
-- Brandi Butler
-- Steve Peters
-- Joseph Nelson
-- Kevin Coyle
-- Sonyl Nagale
-- Gregory Godreau

 ## Course Details
 Python Programming is a 40-hour course, delivered in either 5 day full-time or 10 week part time (two 2-hour sessions a week) format.
 There is no admittance requirement - this course is open to and encouraged for absolute beginners.